Indigenous Peoples Navigation Network (IPNN)

 (as recognized by the Academy of Oncology Nurse and Patient Navigators (AONN+)

 Indigenous Peoples Navigation Network (IPNN) is a virtual support network for navigators who work with Indigenous Populations.
 Native American Cancer Research Corporation (NACR) has implemented patient navigation services since 1994 and conducted Native Patient Navigation (NPN) trainings since the latter 1990s.
 Following these trainings, Patient Navigators (PN(s)) repeatedly expressed appreciation for the opportunity to talk, network and collaborate with other PNs who work within Indigenous settings.
-Through NACR's involvement with organizations such as the Academy of Oncology Nurse and Patient Navigators (AONN+), we were able to create an international Indigenous network to help support one another in our cancer navigation efforts.
+Through NACR's involvement with organizations such as the Academy of Oncology Nurse and Patienut Navigators (AONN+), we were able to create an international Indigenous network to help support one another in our cancer navigation efforts.

-Indigenous Peoples' Navigation Network (IPNN, pronounced, "I pin")
+Name: Indigenous Peoples' Navigation Network (IPNN, pronounced, "I pin")

 Why an Indigenous Peoples Navigation Network?